ssutinglai/OptimallyAccurate2D_receiverlist/README.txt

 1. There are mainly two parts of the code to take care: 1) models and 2) file of parameter setting.

 2. models/modelgenerator.m is an example Matlab file for generating Opt2D Vp, Vs and rho files input.
-Alsom the file models/modelgenerator.m will also generate a list of receivers (inffile/receiver_depth.txt) on the top of the models.
+Also, the file models/modelgenerator.m will also generate a list of receivers (inffile/receiver_depth.txt) on the top of the models.
+However, you can also modify the receiver_depth.txt in inffile to change the positions of the receivers.

 3. inffile/para.inf is the most important file for controlling the parameters of wave propagation.
 The parameters in the para.inf file are list below:
    (Line 1).
 MarmousiOPT => The name of the project.